A teacher in a classroom benefiting from home loans.

 Is A Government Mortgage Right For You?

-If you have limited funds for a down payment, government-backed loans might be a good option.
+If you have limited funds for a down payment or a low credit score, as a first-time home buyer, government-backed loans might be a good option.
 However, choosing the best loan for buying a house depends on a wide variety of factors specific to your situation.

 Can You Use A Government Program With Any Lender?

-Rocket Mortgage, for example, offers FHA and VA loans, but currently does not offer USDA loans.
+Rocket Mortgage offers FHA and VA loans, but currently does not offer USDA loans.

 The Bottom Line